 Regulating the social care workforce

-The current regime in relation to the regulation of the social care workforce in Wales is comprised of provisions in Part 3 of the 2016 Act and accompanying rules, regulations and codes of practice made under those provisions.
+The current regime in relation to the regulation of the social care workforce in Wales is comprised of provisions in Part 3 of the Regulation and Inspection of Social Care (Wales) (the 2016 Act) and accompanying rules, regulations and codes of practice made under those provisions.

-Part 3 of the 2016 Act provides for the continuation of the body corporate known as the Care Council for Wales, which is renamed Social Care Wales (“SCW”).
+Part 3 of the 2016 Act provides for the continuation of the body corporate known as the Care Council for Wales, which has been renamed Social Care Wales (SCW).

 SCW’s main objective in carrying out its functions is to protect, promote and maintain the safety and well-being of the public in Wales.
 SCW is required to exercise its functions with a view to promoting and maintaining: